rsepulveda2/rsa-form/README.md

 - Change it's css file: /stylesheets/rsa-form.css

-- Replace the graphics for the keypad.
+- Replace the graphics for the key's in the keypad.
 The following files can be replaced: /images/(0.png - 9.png, clr.png, del.png)

 - Rewrite the widget's html.
   Copy the /vendor/plugins/rsa-form/app/views/rsa_form directory to your /app/views directory.